 - Correlation is a measure of the relationship between the movements of two variables (i.e. how much the change in one variable may be linked to the change in the other variable).
 Correlation is often an input into valuation of derivative contracts with more than one underlying risk.
-A significant increase in correlation in isolation can result in a movement in fair value that is favourable or unfavourable depending on the specific terms of the instrument. - A barrier shift is the mechanism by which reference levels are amended within a trade representation to be more appropriate.
-These are commonly used within trades which contain barrier reference levels or digital optionality to allow better risk management and to align trade valuations to fair value.
-The actual payoff would be based on the contractual terms of reference rather than the shifted version. - Prepayment probability is the probability of voluntary, unscheduled repayments by a borrower.
+A significant increase in correlation in isolation can result in a movement in fair value that is favourable or unfavourable depending on the specific terms of the instrument; - Prepayment probability is the probability of voluntary, unscheduled repayments by a borrower.
 Unscheduled prepayment affects the average life of transactions by altering the timing of principal repayment and the amount of interest earned.
-A significant increase in a prepayment probability can result in a movement in fair value that is favourable or unfavourable depending on the specific terms of the financial contract. - Option volatility is a measure of the degree of variation in price movements for a given derivative underlying, and therefore represents an estimate of how much a particular underlying instrument, parameter or index could change on average over time.
-In general, a significant increase in volatility in isolation will result in an increase in fair value for the holder of a simple option. - Term of litigation swap relates to a series of swaps linked to an asset which is affected by a legal case, where the payments under the swap terminate at the earlier of exercise of call options in the favour of the counterparty, some of which are immediately exercisable, where applicable, or soon after the litigation ends.
+A significant increase in a prepayment probability can result in a movement in fair value that is favourable or unfavourable depending on the specific terms of the financial contract; - Option volatility is a measure of the degree of variation in price movements for a given derivative underlying, and therefore represents an estimate of how much a particular underlying instrument, parameter or index could change on average over time.
+In general, a significant increase in volatility in isolation will result in an increase in fair value for the holder of a simple option; - Commodity gas swap rate is the rate for a swap of a gas index linked payment for a fixed rate.
+Whilst there is a traded market for many gas indices, observability of data is more challenging at longer maturities and a swap curve needs to be inferred using extrapolation techniques; - Term of litigation swap relates to a series of swaps linked to an asset which is affected by a legal case, where the payments under the swap terminate at the earlier of exercise of call options in the favour of the counterparty, some of which are immediately exercisable, where applicable, or soon after the litigation ends.
 The term of the swap is therefore difficult to quantify and needs to be estimated from available information, legal commentary and judgement to determine if and when the call options may be exercised.
-A decrease in the expectation of the term of the swap would generally result in an unfavourable movement in the fair value.
+A decrease in the expectation of the term of the swap would generally result in an unfavourable movement in the fair value; - The A/B share ratio denotes the common stock conversion rate for the Visa B-1 shares and is calculated based on the amounts in the related litigation escrow account.
+As legal provisions are added to the escrow account the ratio decreases which results in unfavourable movements in fair value.
+Associated to this is the probability of conversion ratio risk which is linked to the ramifications of the exchange offer with respect to the documentation and risks of the associated litigation swaps; - The CVA beta relates to a parameter that is used to infer a credit curve for a credit name which does not have a tradable credit curve in the market.
+The beta expresses a relationship between a liquid credit index and credit names of similar sectors, ratings and regions.

-28 Post-balance sheet events
+29 Post-balance sheet events

-The Directors' approved an AT1 coupon payment of £11.4m on 12 January 2023, refer to Note 25 for details.
+The Directors' approved an AT1 coupon payment of £17.8m on 12 January 2024, refer to Note 26 for details.

-29 Collateral
+30 Collateral

-Assets are pledged as collateral to secure liabilities under repurchase agreements, securities lending agreements, borrowing transactions, to note holders as part of structuring transactions and agreements for derivative transactions.
-The following table summarises the nature and carrying amount of the assets pledged as security against these liabilities:
+Assets are pledged as collateral to secure liabilities under repurchase agreements, securities lending agreements, borrowing transactions to note holders as part of structuring transactions, and agreements for derivative transactions.
+The following table summarises the nature and carrying amount of the assets pledged:

-2022 £'000 2021 £'000
+2023 £'000 2022 £'000

-Frading securities 1,129,679 2,078,808
+Trading securities 4,076,657 1,129,679

-Investment securities 1,064,477 704,580
+Investment securities 554,450 1,064,477

-otal assets pledged as collateral 2,194,156 2,783,388
+Total assets pledged as collateral 4,631,107 2,194,156